Brown bear: Size

 Brown bears generally weigh 80 to 600 kg, with males outweighing females.
-They have a head-and-body length of 1.4 to 2.8 m and a shoulder height of 70 to 153 cm.
+They have a head-and-body length of 1 to 2.8 m and a shoulder height of 1.5 m.
 The tail is relatively short, as in all bears, ranging from 6 to 22 cm in length.
 The smallest brown bears, females during spring among barren-ground populations, can weigh so little as to roughly match the body mass of males of the smallest living bear species, the sun bear (Helarctos malayanus), while the largest coastal populations attain sizes broadly similar to those of the largest living bear species, the polar bear.
 Brown bears of the interior are generally smaller, being around the same weight as an average lion, at an average of 180 kg in males and 135 kg in females, whereas adults of the coastal populations weigh about twice as much.
 The average weight of adult male bears, from 19 populations, was found to be 217 kg while adult females from 24 populations were found to average 152 kg.